groovycode-xyz/taschengeld/ARCHITECTURE.md

 ## Known Issues

-There is some inconsitencies related to the /components folder.
+- There is some inconsitencies related to the /components folder.
 The Task Completion interface has it's own subfolder /components/task-completion containing the related .tsx files.
 This should eventually be refactored to align to the placement of the other interfaces (payday.tsx, piggy-bank.tsx, task-management.tsx and user-management.tsx)

+- Global state management was at one time implemented during development phase, but became problematic and has been removed.
+Some artifacts related to the global state (i.e.: Parent versus Child mode) may remain in the codebase.
+We will come back to address this feature as it is core to the functionality of the application.

 ## Git Commit Preparation Process